oneibmcloud/ibm-cloud-garage-developer-bootcamp/slides/day-03-inception-05-risk-01-cynefin-01.md

 <!-- .slide: data-background="resources/footer.svg" data-background-size="contain" data-background-position="bottom"  -->

-##assumption mapping
+##assumptions are risky
-### cynefin
+### assess assumption risk using cynefin <!-- .element: class="fragment"; -->

-1. everyone's done it before
+1. everyone's done it before <!-- .element: class="fragment"; style="color:maroon" -->
-2. many have done it before, including a teammate
+2. many have done it before, including a teammate <!-- .element: class="fragment"; style="color:maroon" -->
-3. someone in our company has done it before
+3. someone in our company has done it before <!-- .element: class="fragment"; style="color:maroon" -->
-4. someone in the world has done it before, but not in out organization
+4. someone in the world has done it before, but not in our organization <!-- .element: class="fragment"; style="color:maroon" -->
-5. nobody has done it before
+5. nobody has done it before <!-- .element: class="fragment"; style="color:maroon" -->

 <br/>
 <br/>